Residential Treatment Program

 - It gives you the opportunity to begin practicing new skills and strategies right away in the “real” world

-- It costs less than inpatient drug rehab
+- It costs less than residential drug rehab

 Withdrawal symptoms vary with each type of drug, depending on the neurotransmitter the drug acts on.